One-dimensional Chern-Simons theory and the $\hat{A}$ genus

 Denote by $\hat{X}$ the formal neighborhood of the diagonal and by $T[0]X$ the formal neighborhood of the zero section in $TX$.
-Following Kapranov's work in the holomorphic setting \cite{Kap}, one shows that the Atiyah class of the tangent sheaf $T_X$ equips $T_X[-1]$ with the structure of a sheaf of $\L8$ algebras over $X$.
-There is then a fiberwise exponential map $\exp: T[-1]X \to \sL X$, which at each point $x \in X$ maps the $\L8$ algebra $T_x[-1]X$ to its formal group, the based derived loops $\Omega_x X$.
-By delooping, we obtain a map $B\exp: BT[-1]X \cong T[0]X \to B\sL X \cong \hat{X}$, which is precisely the kind of exponential map arising from the tubular neighborhood picture.
+Following Kapranov's work in the holomorphic setting \cite{Kap}, one shows that the Atiyah class of the tangent sheaf $\cT_X$ equips $\cT_X[-1]$ with the structure of a sheaf of $\L8$ algebras over $X$.
+There is then a fiberwise exponential map $\exp: T[-1]X \to \cL X$, which at each point $x \in X$ maps the $\L8$ algebra $T_x[-1]X$ to its formal group, the based derived loops $\Omega_x X$.
+By delooping, we obtain a map $B\exp: BT[-1]X \cong T[0]X \to B\cL X \cong \hat{X}$, which is precisely the kind of exponential map arising from the tubular neighborhood picture.

-Building on Kapranov's picture, Costello \cite{Cos3} showed that in the holomorphic setting, this sheaf of $\L8$ algebras $T_X[-1]$ arises from a sheaf of curved $\L8$ algebras over the de Rham space $X_\Omega$.
-In the smooth setting, we have an analogous situation: we have a homotopy pullback diagram\footnote{This pullback diagram is a straightforward consequence of the fact that $X_\Omega$ can be presented as a groupoid $\hat{X} \rightrightarrows X$.}
+Building on Kapranov's picture, Costello \cite{Cos3} showed that in the holomorphic setting, this sheaf of $\L8$ algebras $\cT_X[-1]$ arises from a sheaf of curved $\L8$ algebras over the de Rham space $X_{dR}$.
+In the smooth setting, we have an analogous situation: we have a homotopy pullback diagram\footnote{This pullback diagram is a straightforward consequence of the fact that $X_{dR}$ can be presented as a groupoid $\hat{X} \rightrightarrows X$.}